-Note also that up to date, GAN-based tools are used not only for a seemingly simple purpose of enlarging an image.
+Note also that up to date, GAN-based tools are used not only for the seemingly simple purpose of enlarging an image.
 They can also help generate new images based on the existing input data.
-For instance, you can implement face aging based on real user photos similarly to the renowned FaceApp filter.
-UA Note also that up to date, GAN-based tools are used not only for a seemingly simple purpose of enlarging an image.
+For instance, you can implement face aging based on real user photos similar to the renowned FaceApp filter.
+Note also that up to date, GAN-based tools are used not only for the seemingly simple purpose of enlarging an image.
 They can also help generate new images based on the existing input data.
-For instance, you can implement face aging based on real user photos similarly to the renowned FaceApp filter.
+For instance, you can implement face aging based on real user photos similar to the renowned FaceApp filter.

 How Does GAN Operate?

 To put the main principle of GAN operation in simple words.
 The generative algorithm provides potential samples of the end image elements while the discriminative algorithm defines the correct and incorrect ones among, them based on the processing end requirements.